mattsmi/RCLiturgicalCalendar/README.md

 Earlier versions of this system used Python and ZMQueue--neither is now required.

 A running copy of the system can be found here: [Roman Catholic Liturgical Calendar](http://www.liturgy.guide/RCcal/RCLitCal.html).

+Lastly, ensure there is write permission to both the `data` directory and the `RomanKeys.db3` database.
+The requirement for the directory is a PHP quirk/gift.